-(Don’t ask who I have been talking about, it is irrelevant.
-I’ve been in the industry for 30 years and have seen a lot of things happen over a long period of time.)
+(Don’t ask who I have been talking about; it is irrelevant.
+I’ve been in the industry for nearly 40 years and have seen a lot of things happen over a long period of time.)

 What Do You Do When Things Go Wrong?

 1. Talk to your agent.
 Your agent’s inbox or phone line should be a safe place to vent.
 Do not vent to your critique group, to your writing friends, on Twitter, on Facebook, or on your blog.
 (I know of a case in publishing where someone vented on Facebook, and a few days later that person was fired from their job.)
 Talk to someone you can trust.
 You might actually be wrong in your frustration and don’t know that what you are experiencing is supposed to happen that way.
 Every agent will concur that a big part of our job is helping our clients measure their frustration in a professional manner.

-[[I’ve spoken to authors who did not have an agent and things had gone wrong with their publisher.
-Things that could have been easily prevented with a good contract or a solid relationship with the company.
+[I’ve spoken to authors who did not have an agent, and things had gone wrong with their publishers–things that could have been easily prevented with a good contract or a solid relationship with the company.
 These authors now want an agent to come in and fix things.
 Often it is too late.
-So, at the risk of sounding self-serving, this is one really good reason to have an agent from the beginning.]]
+So, at the risk of sounding self-serving, this is one really good reason to have an agent from the beginning.]

-2. Own the anger, but don’t let it control.
+2. Own the anger, but don’t let it control you.
 It is foolish to deny that you are frustrated.
 But letting emotion control your actions is not a good idea.

-3. Write out your thoughts and send it to your agent in an email but only if you can trust the agent not to forward it to anyone.
+3. Write out your thoughts, and send them to your agent in an email–but only if you can trust the agent not to forward it to anyone.
 Better yet, call your agent and read it over the phone.
 You are a writer!
 Use your gift to express your thoughts.
-Sometimes that is enough and you will never have to hit the “send” button.
-What I have done on occasion is ask that the client to write the “Angry Letter” but send it to me and only me.
-Many times I can edit the tone and the words and put the language in “publisher’s speak” so that everyone’s situation is respected and frustration expressed firmly but without anger.
+Sometimes that is enough, and you will never have to hit the “send” button.
+What I have done on occasion is ask the client to write the “angry letter” but send it to me and only me.
+Many times I can edit the tone and the words and put the language in “publisher’s speak,” so everyone’s situation is respected and frustration is expressed firmly but without anger.

 4. Beware of bitterness or distrust.
-I read so many blogs from authors, both Christian and in the general market, who love to tell their tales of woe, and then conclude that all publishers and editors are evil (and agents are devil-spawn).
+I read so many blogs from authors, both Christian and in the general market, who love to tell their tales of woe and then conclude that all publishers and editors are evil (and agents are devil-spawn).

 I said never burn a bridge.
-But I didn’t say you can’t light them on fire.
-There are times where you need to make a stand for what is right or point out an error.
-It is how you make that information known determines whether or not that bridge can still be used the next morning.
-But that may be a good post for another day.
+But I didn’t say you can’t light one on fire.
+There are times when you need to make a stand for what is right or point out an error.
+The way you communicate that information determines whether or not that bridge can still be used the next morning.